|Program Description and Goals||Admission to the 4+1 Program||Course of Study|

-Undergraduate students will have the opportunity to earn both a bachelor's of arts/science and a Master of Science in Health Informatics over the course of 5 years.
+Undergraduate students will have the opportunity to earn both a Bachelor of Arts/Science and a Master of Science in Biomedical Informatics over the course of 5 years.
 The program is an integrated program that overlaps graduate curriculum into the student's undergraduate work which provides the opportunity to graduate with the bachelors at the same time as their graduate certificate in health informatics.

 4 + 1 Program graduates will have the education, skill-set and experience needed to enter the professional work force in any of the varied fields of Health Informatics, or be well prepared to continue with their education through doctoral studies, or in professional degrees such as nursing, medicine, dentistry or pharmacy.

 The student will graduate with an undergraduate degree in their selected major course of study, but will also have the opportunity to complete a master’s degree in health informatics in one additional year instead of the customary two years.

 Upon completion of the 15 semester credit hour SBMI certificate, students will be awarded a certificate of completion from UTHealth.
 A transcript showing graduate credits may be obtained from the Registrar’s Office.

 The admission process to the 4 + 1 program is designed to get the highly successful academic undergraduate applicant into the Program by meeting minimal requirements.
 Each applicant must submit to the Registrar’s Office the following: